Kalunga, Queensland: Geography

+The Great Dividing Range loosely forms the northern boundary of the locality.
 The Wild River forms a small part of the eastern boundary before flowing through to the south-west.
 Basalt Creek forms the south-western boundary before joining the Wild.

-Road infrastructure

-Longlands Gap Road (State Route 52) runs along part of the eastern boundary.
-The Herberton Petford Road runs along most of the north-eastern boundary.
+Longlands Gap–Herberton Road (State Route 52) runs along part of the eastern boundary.
+The Herberton–Petford Road runs along most of the north-eastern boundary.

+The southern part of the locality is within the Bluff State Forest.
+Apart from this protected area, the predominant land use is grazing on native vegetation with a small amount of crop growing.

+History

+The Tablelands railway line from Herberton to Tumoulin opened on 31 July 1911.
+The line closed in 1988.
+Kalunga was served by three railway stations, now abandoned (from north to south):